Glowstudent777/BasicDiscordBot/README.md

 To allow someone to use whitelisted commands
 Copy the users discord id and paste it in the whitelisted section

+To add multiple whitelisted IDs separate them with commas

 # Changing the Activity Type
 Open config.json
 To change PLAYING, COMPETING, WATCHING, LISTENING, STREAMING